stuartleeks/stuartleeks/README.md

 Hi!
 I'm a father of three, husband, web geek, lover of containers, cloud nut, feminist, performance & scalability enthusiast, salsa dancer & teacher, and love bad puns.
 I've been writing code since the days of the BBC Micro and still get a kick out of it.
 Currently working as a Software engineer at Microsoft, but enjoy messing about with pet projects in my spare time.

-I've written a book full of tips for the Windows Subsystem for Linux (WSL), Windows Terminal, Docker, Kubernetes and Visual Studio Code: [wsl.tips](https://wsl.tips)
+[wsl.tips/book](https://wsl.tips/book) <-- I've written a book full of tips for the Windows Subsystem for Linux (WSL), Windows Terminal, Docker, Kubernetes and Visual Studio Code

 I blog at [stuartleeks.com](https://stuartleeks.com)